danny1984/pyml/README.md

 # Acknowledgement

 My first thank should go to my wife, Junhua Shi.
 This work takes me lot of spare time.
-And she always provide her great support.
+And she provides her great support to this project.

 The main materials and projects are listed below.

 1. Neuron Network and Deep learning
 2. Caffe